haytok/gngc/README.md

 # gngc (Get and Notify GitHub Contributions)

-A simple command line application and bot to get and notify GitHub contributions.
+A simple command line application to get GitHub contributions and notify them to IFTTT.